 Climate change and global value chains in Bangladesh

-InfoStart date: 1 July, 2021 End date: 30 June, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 20-10-CBS Countries: Bangladesh Thematic areas: Climate change, Economic development and value chains, Production, industry and labour market, Lead institution: Copenhagen Business School (CBS), Denmark Partner institutions: Aalborg University (AAU), Denmark Roskilde University (RUC), Denmark BRAC University (BRACU), Bangladesh University of Dhaka (DU), Bangladesh The Danish Ethical Trading Initiative (DIEH), Denmark Danish Fashion and Textile (DMOGT), Denmark Project coordinator: Peter Lund-Thomsen Total grant: 11,955,766 DKK
+InfoStart date: 1 July, 2021 End date: 30 June, 2025 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 20-10-CBS Countries: Bangladesh Thematic areas: Climate change, Economic development and value chains, Production, industry and labour market, Lead institution: Copenhagen Business School (CBS), Denmark Partner institutions: Aalborg University (AAU), Denmark Roskilde University (RUC), Denmark BRAC University (BRACU), Bangladesh University of Dhaka (DU), Bangladesh The Danish Ethical Trading Initiative (DIEH), Denmark Danish Fashion and Textile (DMOGT), Denmark Project website: go to website (the site might be inactive) Project coordinator: Peter Lund-Thomsen Total grant: 11,955,766 DKK

 This research and capacity building project will investigate how the garment/textile value chains connecting Europe/Bangladesh are being reconfigured in response to climate change.
 Our research will answer the following questions: How are the garment/textile value chains connecting Europe/Bangladesh being reconfigured in response to climate change, and what are the consequences for economic, social, and environmental upgrading in the garment/textile industries of Bangladesh?